4d/docs/docs/WebServer/qodly-studio.md

 End if
 ```

 This call is accepted and as long as the authentication is not successful, `Session.setPrivileges()` is not called, thus no license is consumed.
-Once `Session.setPrivileges()` is called, a 4D client licence is used and any REST request is now accepted.
+Once `Session.setPrivileges()` is called, a 4D client licence is used and any REST request is then accepted.